na-na-hi/renget/archive/c8gqc.md

 #/iemg/ - In-Ear Monitor General
 ***
-This guide lists recommended in-ear monitors, showerhead earbuds, and aftermarket IEM accessories such as cables and ear tips.
+This guide lists recommended in-ear monitors, flathead earbuds, and aftermarket IEM accessories such as cables and ear tips.
 !!! note Keep in mind
 	Everything in this hobby is subjective.
 Take impressions and reviews with a grain of salt.